 Why You Might Not Want a Chromebook

 Storage is another consideration with Chromebooks.
 Because they’re optimized for using web-based services, Chromebooks have very little integrated storage.
-They generally come with about 16 GB of internal storage.
+They generally come with about 32GB of storage space.
 However, this is very fast SSD-based storage that will ensure your Chromebook boots and runs quickly.
 The low amount of space encourages you to use the cloud whenever possible.
 At the same time, however, most Chromebooks come with SD card slots so you can add storage if you need to.

-Chromebooks can do quite a few things offline, but they’re still not as capable as a Windows or Mac system when you don’t have an Internet connection.
+Finally, Chromebooks can do quite a few things offline, but they’re still not as capable as a Windows or Mac system when you don’t have an Internet connection.

 So, Should You Get One?

 On the other hand, if you still depend on desktop software, using a Chromebook can be a frustrating experience.
 You’ll stumble into problems doing more advanced or complex things because web-based software just can’t do certain things as well yet.
 Photo or video editing software is pretty high on that list.
 And even with Android apps in the mix, a traditional PC might just be a better choice.